dreadflopp/dreads_modlist_patches/README.md

 * Turn off *Configuration Spell*

+## Easy Wheel Menu

+Under *Available Funstions*, turn off functions for mods not installed in this guide:

+* Dovahkiin's Relax
+* Hearthfire Multi Kid Adoption
+* Simple Action

+Under *Configuration*, change the Wheel Layout.
+Most of the default entries in the wheel layout are for mods not installed in this guide.
+To fix this, remove all entries by selecting each one followed by pressing **r** on the keyboard.
+This should clear all entries one at a time.
+When all entries are cleared, add the ones you want by clicking on an empty entry.

 ## Farmhouse Chimneys

 Under *Mod Support*, turn on support for all Arthmoor's villages.
 Turn on support for *Helarchen Creek*, *Oakwood* and *Cutting Room Floor*.